waffle-iron/docs-rackspace/doc/contributor-collateral/publiccloud-docteam-FAQ.rst

 What do the How-To articles contain?
 ------------------------------------

-The How-To articles contain tactical information for users and system admins about Rackspace Public cloud products and provide troubleshooting resources and answers to questions.
-The articles also offer control panel-based instruction on the set-up and maintenance of Rackspace products.
+How-To articles provide user and system administrators with tactical, troubleshooting, and FAQ information for Rackspace products and services.
+How-To articles also provide instructions to set up and maintain Rackspace products from the Rackspace Cloud control panel.

 How do we contribute to How-To articles?
 ----------------------------------------